Cleveland Sight Center: Available Technologies

-Orientation & mobility

-Cleveland Sight Center's PREP program evaluates the extent of a client's needs for effective independent travel, creating a personalized orientation and mobility training plan catered to the individual's specific needs and age group.
+Support Services

+Cleveland Sight Center offers case management services from licensed case managers to ensure each individual has the resources, support and information needed to reach their goals.
+This includes connecting them with financial assistance programs as needed.

+CSC also offers peer mentoring programs for individuals with low vision to connect with one another, as well as recreation and socialization services.
+These activities, designed to encourage self-care and self-esteem, may include things like pottery, candle making, yoga, hiking, or learning about nutrition and mental health.

-Employment services
+Employment Services

-Cleveland Sight Center's Employment Department helps adults who are blind or visually impaired seek and maintain career opportunities.
-Working in conjunction with the STORER Center and PREP, Employment Services informs clients and employers of the accommodations available to help the blind and visually impaired utilize their abilities and talents to their fullest capacity in the workplace.
+Cleveland Sight Center's Employment Services help adults who are blind or visually impaired seek and maintain career opportunities.
+Employment Services inform clients and employers of the accommodations available to help the blind and visually impaired utilize their abilities and talents to their fullest capacity in the workplace.

 After determining what career interests clients have and/or are best suited for via its comprehensive vocational evaluation system, staff provide clients with training in various areas of job readiness, from learning to fill out applications and develop their resumes to practicing job interviews and learning about employer expectations.
-Through networking and partnerships with various organizations in northeast Ohio, including Progressive Field, the Great Lakes Science Center, and the Rock and Roll Hall of Fame, employment services helps connect clients with employers and secure work.
-Once a client finds permanent work, he/she is monitored for 90 days during which employment services determines what accommodations the client needs to perform at optimal efficiency.
+Through networking and partnerships with various organizations in northeast Ohio, including Progressive Field, the Great Lakes Science Center, and the Rock and Roll Hall of Fame, employment services help connect clients with employers and secure work.

-Cleveland Sight Center also has a Call Center.
-The Call Center launched in 2010 and provides call center services to Ohio's government agencies.
-The Call Center now has a workforce of over 70 representatives - nearly all of whom have a work-limiting disability.
-Over 500,000 calls and 50,000 emails are handled each year with measurably excellent levels of customer service.
+CSC established and launched a Call Center in 2010 which provides services to Ohio's government agencies, including Cuyahoga County Board of Elections, Cuyahoga Job and Family Services, and Ohio Department of Taxation, Ohio Secretary of State, and Tourism Ohio.
+The Call Center now has annual revenues of $2.2 million a year and a workforce of over 70 representatives - nearly all of whom have a work-limiting disability.
+Over 500,000 calls and 50,000 emails are handled each year with measurably excellent levels or customer service.

-Early intervention
+Early Intervention

 Cleveland Sight Center's Early Intervention program works with children from birth to 3 years old and their families to help them overcome or minimize developmental delays, including adjusting to vision loss.

 The program staff includes an early interventionist, occupational therapist, physical therapist and a speech and language therapist who conduct assessments and activities, host weekly support groups, and provide encouragement and information for each family through these most crucial first three years of the client's life.

-Preschool
+Preschool and Children's Services

-Cleveland Sight Center's Bright Futures Preschool—a part of the Sight Center's Children's Department—is a program for 3- to 5-year-old children who have disabilities, including visual impairments.
+Cleveland Sight Center's Preschool is a program for 3- to 5-year-old children who have disabilities, including visual impairments.
 Children without any disabilities are also welcome.

 Students each receive assessments conducted by the Early Intervention staff, resulting in the creation of personalized lesson plans for them in typical areas of importance for developing children.
 The students participate in the program four times a week.